diesffs/endless/src/upcomming.md

 - Companions will be added.
 They will have their own stats and abilities, and will help you in battles. (will be able to equip items and gain xp)
 - 3rd fight method apart from "Explore" and "Arena".
 - New skils for all classes.
+- Live fight.
+Fight versus other players.
+- Leaderboard system.
+Will show top players based on their level and other stats.

 > <br>